dragonwithafez/Romaji2Katakana/README.md

 Diacritics are not supported; enter long vowels as double letters, i.e. 「モウ」 should be entered as "mou" not "mō" or "mô".

 Any non-Japanese lyrics using Latin characters will be converted to kana with potentially unwanted results.
 Either change them manually afterwards, or don't enter mixed-language lyrics until after kana conversion is complete.

+As of version 1.2.1, the plugin no longer supports multiple romanizations of kana such as 'shi'/'si'-「シ」、'dji'/'di'-「ヂ」、etc. Only one conversion per kana is supported.
+See https://github.com/dragonwithafez/Romaji2Hiragana/wiki/Conversion-table for current kana conversion table.

 ### Changelog